 Emily is regularly involved in biodiversity gain assessments and provides advice on biodiversity gain for a range of projects.
 She is proficient in using QGIS and ArcGIS software, as well as the Defra 2.0 biodiversity metric.

-Emily also has a Level 2 Natural England Survey Class licence for bats.
-She gained the experience for her licence through her professional experience and also through her work with the Essex, Hertfordshire and Derbyshire Bat Groups.
+One of Emily’s passions is bats.
+She has developed her survey skills through professional work and also through experience gained with the Essex, Hertfordshire and Derbyshire Bat Groups.
 Emily has been involved in radio-tracking for the Nathusius’ pipistrelle.
-She took a sabbatical trip to Eastern and Southern Africa, which included two weeks of volunteering with an NGO called African Bat Conservation in Malawi.
-Whilst there, she took part in the harp trapping, mist netting and handling of a number of different African bat species.
-She was involved in the tracking of the migration of African straw-coloured bats through Malawi and educational outreach programs about bats.
+She took a sabbatical trip to Eastern and Southern Africa in 2019, which included a period volunteering with African Bat Conservation, an NGO in Malawi.
+While volunteering Emily carried out harp trapping, mist netting and handling of a number of different African bat species.
+She was also involved in the tracking of the migration of African straw-coloured bats through Malawi and educational outreach programs about bats.